-- 1. Just before your observation is scheduled to take place the telescope will be in the middle of repeating the observation last scheduled. - 2.
-When the time arrives for your observation the status will switch to: Aborted - Run not set as the scheduling system swaps to your observation.
+1. Just before your observation is scheduled to take place the telescope will be in the middle of repeating the observation last scheduled.

+2. When the time arrives for your observation the observer field will change to your name and time code as the scheduling system swaps to your observation.